-Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as Music Director of the La Porte County Symphony Orchestra, Music Director of the Michigan City Messiah conductor of the Northwest Indiana Symphony Youth Orchestra and Conductor of the South Suburban College Orchestra.
+Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as Music Director of the La Porte County Symphony Orchestra, Music Director of the Michigan City Messiah, Conductor of the Northwest Indiana Symphony Youth Orchestra and Conductor of the South Suburban College Orchestra.
 Known for his charismatic presence on and off the podium he is frequently hailed for his innovative programs and consistently captivating performances.

 In 2017, he was a finalist for the music director position with the Carmel Symphony Orchestra (IN).
 Mr. Bauman, in the role of Hudson Finn I, conducted the La Porte County Symphony Orchestra in the 2016 release of First String, a motion picture drama of love, music, and science.
 In addition to leading the orchestra in the movie, Mr. Bauman has a featured speaking role in the movie.
 The La Porte County Symphony is prominently featured in the film in addition to members of the Northwest Indiana Symphony Youth Orchestra.

 In the summer of 2014, Mr. Bauman led a successful concert tour conducting in Austria and Germany.
 Performances were held in Vienna, Munich and Salzburg where he led the concluding ceremony of the International Cantus MM Music Festival.
 A passionate advocate for music education, Mr. Bauman is dedicated to exploring music with young people through educational concerts and work with youth orchestras.
+In the summer of 2018, Mr. Bauman will be leading a Youth Orchestra concert tour in Italy.

 During his tenure at the La Porte County Symphony, he is credited with significantly raising the orchestra’s artistic level and spearheading collaborations with other non-profit organizations.
 Since his arrival in 1994, the audience has more than doubled in size and the budget expanded three-fold.
 As a result, orchestra personnel has grown to encompass an expanding geographical area.
 Moreover, the orchestra now attracts guest artists of national and international acclaim.